zeromq/gomq/README.md

 sudo make install
 sudo ldconfig
 ```

+Note: if for some reason libzmq or czmq do not build properly or have failing tests, don't panic!
+This is an excellent opportunity to get involved in the community.
+If you can figure out the problem on you own and fix it, send us a pull request.
+If you're stumped, feel free to hop on the [ZeroMQ mailing list](http://zeromq.org/docs:mailing-lists) and describe the problem you're running into.

 ## Getting Started
 You should now be ready to get started.
 Fork gomq, clone it, and make sure the tests now work in your environment: